Ian-Njogu/Fitness-tracker/README.md

-# Fitness tracker
+ Fitness tracker

-A brief description of what this project does and who it's for
+A tracker for people who want to keep fit and manage their calories

-## Acknowledgements
+ Acknowledgements

  - [Awesome Readme Templates](https://awesomeopensource.com/project/elangosundar/awesome-README-templates)
  - [Awesome README](https://github.com/matiassingers/awesome-readme)
  - [How to write a Good readme](https://bulldogjob.com/news/449-how-to-write-a-good-readme-for-your-github-project)

-## Deployment
+ Deployment

 To deploy this project run